 Pokhara is the starting point of treks to the Annapurna.
-Even if you are not planning to trek, you will probably want to get into the cleaner air and experience the laid-back ambiance of Pokhara after hectic Kathmandu.
+Even if you are not planning to trek, you will probably want to get into the cleaner air and experience the laid-back ambiance of Pokhara after the hectic Kathmandu.

 Traveling by road will take you approximately eight hours through villages, along the Trisuli River, and over winding roads with a steep drop on one side.
-You might want to stop off at the historic Newari town of Bandipur, which is situated on a ridge about 700m above the Marsyangdi River Valley, 143 km west of Kathmandu and 80 km east of Pokhara.
+You might want to stop off at the historic Newari town of Bandipur, situated on a ridge about 700m above the Marsyangdi River Valley, 143 km west of Kathmandu and 80 km east of Pokhara.

 1. KATHMANDU TO POKHARA BY FLIGHT